 The short version: a demon, a haunting, the power of music, the purpose of literature, and what it means to create art.

-I know it’s generally frowned upon to share much, if anything, about your work-in-progress, but since I’ve decided to reclaim my previous project for myself, I thought I should share a bit about the story that has taken over my life.
+I know it’s generally frowned upon to share much, if anything, about your work-in-progress, but I thought I should share a bit about the story that has taken over my life.

 Many writers keep the details of their projects to themselves so they don’t lose the motivation to work on it if no one shows interest.
 If I were the type of person to get discouraged and lose passion for a project because no one was interested in what I share about it, I would have quit writing long ago.